 Board Allocations

 The Board shall appropriate to each school an amount equal to or greater than that specified by the formula prescribed in 702 KAR 3:246.
-School councils shall be provided notice of allocations for the next budget year in accordance with the timelines required by regulation.1
+Notwithstanding KRS 160.345(8), the Board may reduce the allocations to individual schools within the District; however, the allocation shall not be less than one hundred ($100) dollars per pupil in average daily attendance.1 School councils shall be provided notice of allocations for the next budget year in accordance with the timelines required by regulation.2

 A school may not use allocated Section 6 funds to pay stipends for any school employee.